 We have a dedicated fund that is available to spend on neighbourhood and environmental improvements.
 Since the creation of our Environmental Improvement Group (EIG), we've been able to use this funding to make a difference to the places where our tenants live.
-We've helped invest in playgrounds, parking spaces, community projects, communal spaces and more.
+We've helped invest in playgrounds, community projects, communal spaces and more.

 What is an improvement?

 A neighbourhood or environmental improvement is something which improves the quality of life for our tenants, as well as the local community.
 Examples include: